Sammie Coates: 2016

-On September 12, 2016, he received his first career start against the Washington Redskins and finished the season-opener with two receptions for 56 yards in the Steelers' 38-16 victory.
-The following week, he earned two receptions for 97 yards and had the first rushing attempt of his career for a six-yard gain, as the Steelers defeated the Cincinnati Bengals 24-16.
-On October 9, 2016, Coates caught a 72-yard touchdown pass from Ben Roethlisberger, marking his first career touchdown in a 31-13 win over the New York Jets.
+On September 12, 2016, he received his first career start against the Washington Redskins and finished the season-opener with two receptions for 56 yards in the Steelers' 38–16 victory.
+The following week, he earned two receptions for 97 yards and had the first rushing attempt of his career for a six-yard gain, as the Steelers defeated the Cincinnati Bengals 24–16.
+On October 9, 2016, Coates caught a 72-yard touchdown pass from Ben Roethlisberger, marking his first career touchdown in a 31–13 win over the New York Jets.
 Although he suffered an injury to his hand during the game, he managed to finish with a career-high six receptions for 139 receiving yards and two touchdown receptions.
 It was reported that he suffered a broken index finger and required stitches during the game against the Jets but was still activated for the following week against the Miami Dolphins.
 The injury limited him to two receptions for 14 receiving yards in the next nine games.
-He was deactivated for the last two games of the season (Weeks 16-17).
-He finished the season with 21 receptions for 235 receiving yards and two touchdowns in five starts and 14 games.
+He was deactivated for the last two games of the season (Weeks 16–17).
+He finished the season with 21 receptions for 435 receiving yards and two touchdowns in five starts and 14 games.

-The Pittsburgh Steelers finished first in the AFC North with an 11-5 record in 2016.
-On January 22, 2017, in the AFC Championship, Coates made two receptions for 34 yards in a 17-36 loss to the eventual Super Bowl LI Champion New ngland Patriots.
+The Steelers finished first in the AFC North with an 11–5 record in 2016.
+On January 22, 2017, in the AFC Championship, Coates made two receptions for 34 yards in a 17–36 loss to the eventual Super Bowl LI Champion New England Patriots.

 2017

 On February 13, 2017, Coates underwent sports hernia surgery.

-Coates competed with Martavis Bryant and rookie JuJu Smith-Schuster for the vacant starting wide receiver position left by the departure of Markus Wheaton.
+Coates competed with Bryant and rookie JuJu Smith-Schuster for the vacant starting wide receiver position left by the departure of Wheaton.
 Unfortunately, he missed half of training camp due a knee injury, that required knee arthroscopy and would require a recovery time.

 Cleveland Browns

 On September 2, 2017, the Steelers traded Coates and a 2019 seventh-round pick to the Cleveland Browns for a 2018 sixth-round pick.
-Coates became expendable after the Pittsburgh Steelers had acquired major depth at their wide receiver position with Martavis Bryant's return from suspension, JuJu Smith-Schuster's selection in the 2017 NFL Draft, and the emergence of Eli Rogers in Coates absence the season prior.
-The Pittsburgh Steelers opted to go with veterans Darrius Heyward-Bey and Justin Hunter for their last two receiver spots.
+Coates became expendable after the Pittsburgh Steelers had acquired major depth at their wide receiver position with Bryant's return from suspension, Smith-Schuster's selection in the 2017 NFL draft, and the emergence of Eli Rogers in Coates absence the season prior.
+The Pittsburgh Steelers opted to go with veterans Heyward-Bey and Justin Hunter for their last two receiver spots.